ChristianDodart/Greed/README.md

 # Greed
-Greed is a simple dice rolling game.
+Greed is a simple, two-player, dice rolling game.
 The first person to score 75 points wins!

 Rules:
 - If you role a 1 you lose your turn without keeping your score